Welcome to The Inner Circle, Can We’s conversation on cervical cancer

 If you have a cervix, you’re at risk of cervical cancer

-If you have a cervix and you’ve ever been sexually active you need to screen for cervical cancer.
-It doesn’t matter if you’re gay, lesbian, bisexual, trans or queer.
+If you have a cervix and you’ve ever been sexually active, you need to have regular cervical screening.
+It does not matter if you’re gay, lesbian, bisexual, trans or queer.
 If you’ve had the HPV vaccination or not.
 Whether you’ve only had one partner, or if you no longer have sex.
 If you’ve been through menopause, or don’t have penetrative sex.
 If you’ve had a partial hysterectomy.
-Even if you have a cervix, but a doctor tells you don’t need to screen.
-There’s so many myths out there and Can We is here to bust them.
-Every body with a cervix is at risk of cervical cancer.
+Even if you have a cervix, but a doctor says that you don’t need to screen.
+There are so many myths out there and Can We is here to bust them.
+Everybody with a cervix is at risk of cervical cancer.
 If you have a cervix and you’ve ever been sexually active, you need regular cervical screening from the age of 25.

 Your healthcare provider will insert a speculum and use a small brush to take the sample from the cervix.
-You can also insert the speculum yourself, which can make it a lot easier if you’re uncomfortable with the test.
+You can also insert the speculum yourself, which is more comfortable for some people.

-The sample of cells will go to a lab and be tested for HPV.
-If you test positive for HPV, the same sample will then be tested for abnormal cell changes.
-If anything is detected, your doctor will advise you about the next steps.
+With either collection method, the sample of cells will go to a lab and be tested for HPV.
+If you test positive for HPV, your doctor will advise you about the next steps which may require further testing or treatment.

-If you test negative for HPV, then you come back in 5 years for your next test.
+If you test negative for HPV, then you come back in 5 years for your next Cervical Screening Test.
 Check out the video below to learn more.

 I'm trans, do I need to screen?